 Specializations Cost: Its costs start from $39 to $100 per month.
 Each specialization covers 3 to 10 courses.
 Learners will also get a 7-day FREE Trial.

 Professional Certificates Cost: Coursera currently offers 150+ Professional Certificates to choose from.
-Its cost start from $39 per month with a 7-day free trial.
+Its cost starts from $39 per month with a 7-day free trial.

-MasterTrack Certificates Cost: MasterTrack Certificate cost start from $2000.
+MasterTrack Certificates Cost: MasterTrack Certificate costs start from $2000.
 4-8 months are required to complete the certificate.

 edX Cost